All You Need to Know About Booking the Inca Trail

 In case it wasn’t clear, if you want to hike the Inca Trail to Machu Picchu you need to get your family, friends or significant other into planning mode PRONTO.

-3. Get in touch NOW with one of our Peru Trek Experts!
+- Get in touch NOW with one of our Peru Trek Experts!
 Our helpful staff will make sure you have all your t’s crossed and i’s dotted so you don’t miss out on this once-in-a-lifetime experience.
+Our travel consultants can also help you choose the Inca Trail option that is perfect for you.
+For example, there is the extended 5-day Inca Trail, which offers a more relaxed pace.
+You can find all the details in our post about the 5 Day Inca Trail Trek!

 QUICK TIP: It’s not just the 4 day Inca Trail that requires permits!
-Our 6 day Inca Trail & Salkantay Trek and 12 day long distance Inca Trail & Choquequirao Tour both require full Inca Trail permits.
+For example, our 6 day Inca Trail & Salkantay Trek requires full Inca Trail permits.

 Uh-Oh.
 No More Permits.
 Now What?